joaquinrovira/upv-oos-reservations/README.md

 ## How to configure the agent

-There are two main aspects of the application to configure.
-Firstly, the environment variables.
-They can either be set normally **or by writing to a `.env` file**.
+There are two configurable aspects of the application.
+First, environment variables.
+They can either be set normally or by writing to a `.env` file.
 Environment variable take precedence over `.env` values.
 For a full set of configurable environment variables, check out [`vars.go`](./lib/vars/vars.go).

 | Variable            | Description                                                                                                  |
 | ------------------- | ------------------------------------------------------------------------------------------------------------ |